 Following a report issued by Freddie Mac¹ that found credible concerns of inequality within the valuation process, in June 2021 the White House created the Interagency Task Force on Property Appraisal and Valuation Equity (PAVE).
 The Task Force was made up of 13 federal agencies who evaluated the causes, extent, and consequences of appraisal bias and provided recommendations to combat this issue.

 The Task Force issued The PAVE Action Plan in March 2022.
 One of the key initiatives of the Action Plan is to “Cultivate an appraiser profession that is well-trained and looks like the communities it serves.”
 The plan outlines several actions to remove barriers to the profession and “strengthen anti-bias, fair housing, and fair lending training of existing appraisers.”
-Some of these recommended actions include:

 - Strengthening guardrails against discrimination in all stages of residential valuation